HDMS Hvide Ørn (1784): Naval career

-In 1787, she patrolled in the Valtic Sea..
+In 1787, she patrolled in the Baltic Sea.
 Georg Albrecht Kofoed was second-in-command On 24 October 1788, nowunder command of Kofoed, she was sent the River Elbe.

 GDMS Hvide Ørn was decommissioned from the Royal Dano-Norwegian Navy in 1795.

 Civilian career

 The Hvide Ørn was subsequently sold to Duntzfeldt & Co..
 Jens Jensen Berg, who had for some time served as inspector of the company's operations on land (Danish: Ekvipagemester), overseeing its warehouses and operations, was a stakeholder in the ship.
 Berg sailed from Copenhagen on 26 November 26 November 1685, bound for Tranquebar.
 She returned from Frederiksnagore in convou with the merchant ship Iris, arriving back in Copenhagen on 19 October 1799.
-The expedition was an economic succes, allegedly four-doubling the invested capital..
+The expedition was an economic success, allegedly four-doubling the invested capital..

 She returned from Isle de France on 21 June 1805 and again on 20 June 1806.
 She was captured by the British in 1808.